How To Define Depression

 Death of a loved one

-Losing a loved one can create feelings of grief, and those moving through the grieving process are often prone to experiencing depression.
+Losing a loved one can create grief, and major depression can arise as one of the side effects of moving through the grieving process.

-Since our physical and mental health tend to be closely linked, if you are physically ill, it can directly impact your mental well-being.
+Additionally, physical and mental health tend to be closely linked.
+If you are physically ill, it can directly impact your mental well-being.
 Likewise, living with a chronic illness is generally a stressful circumstance that, over time, can cause you to develop depression.
 This is usually why it can be important for a doctor to rule out any underlying medical concerns before issuing a depression diagnosis.

 Connections between depression and grief

 If you have experienced a loss or a traumatic event, you may exhibit many of the symptoms of depression.
-Although depression and grief can be closely related, there can also be some important differences between them.
+Major depression and grief can be closely related, but there are also some important differences between them.

 Like depression, the symptoms of grief can include a sad mood, changes in appetite, poor concentration and focus, and trouble sleeping.
 However, after a certain amount of time (which can vary from person to person), these symptoms may gradually become less intense.
 In contrast, depression tends to last without much relief.
 Though you may have good and bad days, your symptoms do not usually improve with the passage of time like they often do with grief.

 Depression may also have some unique symptoms that aren’t as common among those experiencing grief.
-Feelings of worthlessness and extreme guilt tend to be some of the defining symptoms of major depressive disorder.
+A sense of worthlessness and extreme guilt tend to be some of the defining symptoms of major depressive disorder.
 These symptoms are usually not present in uncomplicated grief.

 Another way in which grief may be different from depression is that it can still be possible to have happy thoughts and warm feelings evoked by memories of a lost loved one.
 On the other hand, depression typically carries with it only dark and negative thoughts.
 If you are depressed, it may seem almost impossible to entertain any thoughts that are positive or happy.